virgo47/vexpressed/README.md

 ### Functions

-Just like with variables, functions are executed by a single very simple abstraction as well, `FunctionExecutor` that returns an `Object` (return value) taking function name and actual arguments as input.
+Just like with variables, functions are executed by a single very simple abstraction.
+`FunctionExecutor` returns an `Object` (return value) taking function name and actual arguments as input.
 Let's first implement something dummy - whatever the name of function we use we always get the sum of the arguments (assuming they are integers).
 ```